-- Deal with any of theoretical, practical, or praxis-based issues addressed in Kairos and other journals in computers and writing studies.
+- Address any of the theoretical, practical, or praxis-based issues addressed in Kairos and other journals in computers and writing studies.

-Please see our list of past award winners for examples of weblogs which meet these criteria.
+Please see our list of past award winners for examples of projects which meet these criteria.
 As of 2016, the criteria for the John Lovas Award has been opened up beyond blogs to include other digital projects.

 In your e-mail, please include:

-- the name and URL of the blog;
+- the name and URL of the project;

 - its author(s);

-- a description of at least two paragraphs which details why the blog meets the awards criteria. .
+- a 1-2 paragraphs description that details how the project meets the awards criteria.

-Awards will be presented at the 2013 Computers and Writing Conference.
-The deadline for nominations is February 25, 2013.
-If you have questions, please e-mail the Kairos Communication Editors at firstname.lastname@example.org.
+Awards will be presented at the 2017 Computers and Writing Conference.
+The deadline for nominations is March 27, 2017.
+If you have questions, please e-mail the Kairos Communications Editors at email@example.com.